mturk/svcbatch/README.md

   Applications started from the service batch file can open that event and use it as wait signal which will be signaled on service stop.
-  Check [sservice](../test/sservice) for how to write a client application that can use this IPC mechanism.
+  Check [sservice](test/sservice) example for how to write a client application that can use this IPC mechanism.

 * **-q**